1737 Calcutta cyclone: Impact

 The cyclone is regarded as one of India's worst natural disasters since reliable statistics began to be recorded.

-Rain accumulation on the Ganges was estimated at 381 mm (15 in) over six hours.
+Rain accumulation of the Ganges was estimated at 381 mm (15 in) over six hours.
 In his official report, Thomas Joshua Moore, the British East India Company duties collector, said that almost all the thatched buildings had been destroyed by the storm and flood.
 An estimated 3,000 inhabitants of the town have been killed.
-An earthquake and a storm surge, destroying some 20,000 ships in the harbor and killing some 300,000 people, were reported by other merchant ships.

-Golgotta, a port by the Americans in Calcutta, reported significant destruction.
-Houses near or on the harbor were destroyed and the local St. Anne's Church sustained substantial damage and subsequently collapsed.
-Over 20,000 ships, barks, sloops, boats, canoes and other marine infrastructures were destroyed and washed out, respectively.
+A contemporary account of the cyclone, from the Gentleman's Magazine of London, stated that an earthquake had destroyed some 20,000 ships in the harbour and killed some 300,000 people.
+Given the population of Calcutta was 20,000 at the time, the 300,000 figure is either an error or, less probably, a figure relating to the whole of Bengal.
+Although there would appear to be little evidence for the widely reported figure of 300,000 deaths, or for an earthquake at all, this number shows up recurrently in popular literature.
+At the same time, the figure of 3,000 is only an estimation of the number of deaths inside the city itself.

 Many cattle, tigers, and rhinoceroses were drowned in a storm surge with an estimated height of 10–13 meters (or 30–40 feet) from the storm and the "earthquake".
-Many crocodiles were also stifled by the strong river currents, and birds were plunged into the river by the winds, drowning them.
+Many crocodiles were also drowned by the strong river currents, and birds were plunged into the river by the winds, drowning them.
 Two 500-ton ships were thrown by large waves into a populated village, which further broke into pieces.
 Many people and cattle were killed.
 Two more ships of 60 tons were wrecked and found over the high grounds, destroying large trees.
 Eight out of nine ships were lost in the Ganges River and most of their crews drowned in the high seas.
 Three out of four Dutch ships also sank in the Ganges River and Bay of Bengal, respectively.
 The spire of the Govindaram temple was also destroyed by the cyclone.

-The damages were described as "extensive", but no numerical data was recorded.
-Deaths were estimated at 300,000 individuals according to some books; however, Calcutta's population of Calcutta was less than 20,000 based on estimates and counting of 10,000 to 12,000 between 1705 and 1720, respectively.
-Although there would appear to be little evidence for the widely reported figure of 300,000 deaths or for an earthquake at all, this number shows up recurrently in popular literature.
-At the same time, the figure of 3,000 is only an estimation of the number of deaths inside the city itself.

 In the aftermath of Cyclone Amphan on Kolkata, many people, including Chief Minister of West Bengal Mamata Banerjee compared the catastrophe of the storm to this cyclone due to its similar effects and impact.